Angkor Wat sunrise Top Tips for Visiting Angkow Wat at Dawn by JetSettingFools.com

 Walking to temple for Angkor Wat Sunrise

-We think the best time to visit Angkor Wat is for sunrise, but a little pre-planning is required for an optimal experience – and these Angkor Wat sunrise tips will help.
-Hotels will often make the necessary arrangements for you – including finding you a reliable driver (either tuk tuk or car), but it’s important that you relay your expectations.
-Our Angkor Wat sunrise tips will help to ensure a memorable Angkor Wat temple sunrise trip.
+We think the best time to visit Angkor Wat is for sunrise, but a little pre-planning is required for an optimal experience.
+Hotels will often make the necessary arrangements for you, including finding you a reliable driver, but it’s important that you relay your expectations.
+Our Angkor Wat sunrise tips will help to ensure a memorable trip!

 Angkor Wat Sunrise Time and Weather

-As you begin making your Angkor Wat plan for sunrise, make sure you check a reliable source for sunrise time in Siem Reap.
-We use the website Time and Date.
-Decide what time you want to arrive at Angkor Wat.
+As you begin making your Angkor Wat plan for sunrise, make sure to check a reliable source for the actual sunrise time in Siem Reap.
+Based on that exact time, decide when you want to arrive at Angkor Wat.
 Tell your tuk tuk driver (or hotel staff, if they are arranging the trip for you) the time you want to be dropped off – and then plan on another 10- to 15-minute walk from the entrance to the viewing spots.

 It’s also a good idea to check Angkor Wat weather in advance of your sunrise trip.
-Although the Siem Reap weather can change quickly and forecasts are somewhat unpredictable, it can still provide some insight into whether or not you will have a clear sunrise.
+Although the Siem Reap weather can change quickly and forecasts are somewhat unreliable, it can still provide some insight into whether or not you will have a clear morning.

-Angkor Wat Opening Hours and the Angkor Wat Pass
+Angkor Wat Opening Hours and Angkor Wat Pass

 • Angkor Wat 1 Day Pass ($37 USD)